-Any issues that are received are to be dealt with professionally by the class teacher and the Headteacher should be BCD into the communication via the office email.
+Any issues that are received are to be dealt with professionally by the class teacher and the Headteacher should be Bcc'd into the communication via the office email.

-Record all contacts with parents on CPOMs and add any relevant actions if there is a safeguarding concern.
-All other contact will be recorded on the remote learning attendance records.
+Record all contacts with parents on CPOMs and add any relevant actions.